Skill Level:Download PDF

 Tip - Tilt & Tap: Use the Tilt & Tap technique to stamp 6mm and larger stamps, or stamps with more details.
 While applying pressure to the stamp, strike once with medium force.
 Then without lifting stamp, continue to strike while very slightly tilting the stamp in a circular motion to catch all sides of the design.

 Continue stamping to the outside edge of the blank, turning the stamping block while working to complete the circular pattern.
 This will ensure that the stamp is facing the correct direction.
-Remove pattern grid.

 Slightly lift up the edges of the stamped pattern grid and slide bracelet over on the stamping block.
 Secure the bracelet back down again by centering another pattern grid stamp guide over an unstamped section of the blank.
 Stamp desired pattern.
 Repeat to finish stamping entire bracelet.
+After stamping is complete, remove pattern grid stamp guides.
+Use a little bit of rubbing alcohol on a paper towel to remove the non-permanent marker on the bracelet blank.

 Highlight impressions with Stamp Enamel.
 Wait 3-5 minutes and then wipe away the excess enamel from the surface of the bracelet.